resplab/epicManual/README.md

 ## Use of HTML in BookDown

 In the Rmd files, you will see code chunks that incorporate raw HTML.
+I created a function in the file `R/addHTML.R` called `addHTML`, which takes the file name and section number, and creates the HTML.
 For example, in `3-package-in-r.Rmd`:

 ```
-library(htmltools)
-rawHTML <- paste(readLines("html/section-3/extended-results-cardio.html"), collapse="\n")
-HTML(rawHTML)
+source("R/addHTML.R")
+addHTML("extended-results-cardio.html", section = 3, codeChunk = FALSE)
 ```

 Basically this allows me to write some parts in HTML/CSS/Javascript, and BookDown will incorporate it inline.
 All the `.html` files are in the `html` folder, which is divided into folders for each Section (each Rmd file is a section).

+The `codeChunk` argument is whether or not the raw HTML is a `code-chunk` component (explained in more detail below).
+Default is `FALSE`.
+The only difference is that if the HTML is a `code-chunk` component, we need to add line breaks in order to use the Highlight.js functions for syntax highlighting.

 ## Creating HTML Elements from ROxygen